 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Tractor Supply Company reported total carbon emissions of approximately 259,900,000 kg CO2e.
-This includes Scope 1 emissions of about 87,000,000 kg CO2e and Scope 2 emissions of approximately 175,000,000 kg CO2e (market-based).
-The company also disclosed significant Scope 3 emissions, with notable contributions from purchased goods and services (about 7,682,000,000 kg CO2e) and the use of sold products (approximately 13,800,000,000 kg CO2e).
-Tractor Supply has set ambitious carbon reduction targets, aiming for a 20% reduction in Scope 1 and Scope 2 emissions by 2025, using 2020 as the baseline year.
-This commitment reflects their ongoing efforts to decarbonise operations.
-Additionally, the company plans to submit proposed targets for validation by November 2025, indicating a long-term commitment to climate action.
-Overall, Tractor Supply's emissions data and reduction initiatives demonstrate a proactive approach to addressing climate change within the retail sector, aligning with industry standards for sustainability and carbon management.
+This figure includes Scope 1 emissions of about 87,000,000 kg CO2e and Scope 2 emissions, which are reported as 175,000,000 kg CO2e on a market-based approach.
+The company also disclosed significant Scope 3 emissions, with notable contributions from purchased goods and services (approximately 7,682,000,000 kg CO2e) and the use of sold products (around 13,800,000,000 kg CO2e).
+Tractor Supply has set ambitious carbon reduction targets, aiming for a 20% reduction in absolute emissions from its 2020 baseline by 2025 for both Scope 1 and Scope 2 emissions.
+This commitment reflects the company's proactive approach to decarbonisation and aligns with industry standards for climate action.
+Additionally, the company is preparing to submit its proposed targets for validation by November 2025, indicating a long-term commitment to sustainability.
+Overall, Tractor Supply's emissions data and climate commitments demonstrate a clear focus on reducing its carbon footprint while addressing the challenges associated with its extensive supply chain and product lifecycle emissions.

 Access structured emissions data, company-specific emission factors, and source documents